 2) Two Steps to Avoid Vendor Lock-In When Integrating Push Notification

 Step 1 One of the first steps to ensure portability, is to create your FCM Project and FCM Key.
-This is free and you can use the guide by Google on how to create a FCM key here .
-What is a FCM key – FCM stands for Firebase Cloud Messaging, and is the underlying layer for Browser Push Notifications.
+This is free and you can use the guide by Google on how to create an FCM key here.
+What is an FCM key – FCM stands for Firebase Cloud Messaging, and is the underlying layer for Browser Push Notifications.
 If you implement your FCM key, then its easy to import your subscribers to other push notification vendor.
 This way you can avoid vendor lock-in for Push Notification service.

 Note: FCM settings alone wouldn’t avoid the vendor lock-in.
 This is a key point most websites miss that.
 Let me explain why?

-Step 2 : Hence, the second thing needed to avoid vendor lock-in is to use your own HTTPS sub-domain, or a HTTPS domain for these push notifications.
+Step 2 : Hence, the second thing needed to avoid vendor lock-in is to use your own HTTPS sub-domain or an HTTPS domain for these push notifications.
 Moving a full site to HTTPS is some effort, and even though it is advisable from SEO perspective, it is still some effort work.
-A workaround is to have just a subdomain on HTTPS, or a page on your site on HTTPS.
-This is important step that requires you to collect subscription in a domain which is under your control.
+A workaround is to have just a subdomain on HTTPS or a page on your site on HTTPS.
+This is an important step that requires you to collect subscription in a domain which is under your control.

 Example: In the case of CouponRani, this was at https://ping.couponrani.com in the example above.

 Now you have Identified the domain/sub-domain Where & How You will Collect Subscribers.